Send me an email LinkedIn

 Wrapping up

-The in-app invoices feature was successfully rolled out to production, delivering immediate improvements to the engineer experience and reducing support calls.
+The in-app invoices feature was successfully launched to production, delivering immediate improvements to the engineer experience and reducing support calls.

-The other two concepts were well received by stakeholders, with plans for future development.
-Once implemented, they’re expected to further reduce friction for engineers and enhance communication with customers.
+The remaining concepts were positively received by stakeholders and earmarked for future development.
+Once implemented, they are expected to further reduce friction for engineers and improve customer communication.